 “It’s important to have a champion who is aware of system limitations but also recognizes that what the system can do vastly outweighs its limitations,” Salaam noted.

 Collaboration Is Key

-Since Salaam’s team administers Digital Measures at the university level, Salaam reached out to the Digital Measures administrative team for each school in the university.
-Fearing that a poorly managed rollout could create dissatisfaction among faculty, some of UC-Merced’s college-level Digital Measures administrators initially hesitated to introduce a new feature.
+Since Salaam’s team administers Faculty Success (formerly Digital Measures) at the university level, Salaam reached out to the Faculty Success (formerly Digital Measures) administrative team for each school in the university.
+Fearing that a poorly managed rollout could create dissatisfaction among faculty, some of UC-Merced’s college-level Faculty Success (formerly Digital Measures) administrators initially hesitated to introduce a new feature.

 To quell concerns and gain buy-in, Salaam’s team gave school-level administrators access to the beta environment.
-These teams worked with the “Import Items” feature and came back with suggestions that were implemented prior to rollout, including on-screen instructions, since users don’t always refer to training materials while using Digital Measures.
+These teams worked with the “Import Items” feature and came back with suggestions that were implemented prior to rollout, including on-screen instructions, since users don’t always refer to training materials while using Faculty Success (formerly Digital Measures).

 This collaboration removed fear of the unknown and made each school’s administrators an important part of the rollout process, which was crucial, as their support was necessary for successful implementation.

 In order to emphasize university support of Faculty Success (formerly Digital Measures), Salaam’s team drafted a message on behalf of the vice provost, who then announced the upcoming rollout.
 The message directed questions about the rollout to Salaam’s team and alerted faculty to watch for emails about walk-in training sessions.